The elements of typesetting style

 If a footnote happens inside a sentence, there should be no space between the word and the superscript-number.
 If a footnote happens at the end of a sentence, then the superscript-number always comes after the fullstop, with no leading space.
 There is always a space after the superscript-number.
 Downstairs, in the text of the footnote itself, there is no leading space after the number.

 Footnotes should be complete sentences, starting with a capital letter and ending with a fullstop.
-Leaving fragments of sentences as unfinished footnotes is one of the commonest mistakes that even experienced writers make.
+The footnote should be a readable and complete sentence even if the reader has not just read the text preceding the footnote.
+Leaving fragments of partial sentences as footnotes is one of the commonest mistakes that even experienced writers make.

 In short, always say :